yellobyte/YB-ESP32-S3-ETH/README.md

 True
 >>> wlan.scan() <Enter>
 ```
-Now it takes a few seconds and then MicroPython should present a list of found WiFi access points.
+It takes a few seconds and then MicroPython should present a list of found WiFi access points.

 For more detailed info about MicroPython running on ESP32 please have a look here:
 https://docs.micropython.org/en/latest/esp32/quickref.html